DeepeshP04/action-repo/README.md

 # action-repo
-This repo is for webhook testing puposes.
+This repository is for webhook testing puposes.